jt-lanl/cov-voc/README.md

 and produces a fasta file, each sequence of which corresponds to a mutant specified by the string, relative to the reference sequence, which is the first sequence in the specified reference fasta file.

-## VFASTA

-for viewing fasta files; you can just look at subsets of sequences and/or subsets of sites

-## MATCHFASTA

-identifies sequences from a fasta file that matches a given pattern.

 ## COMMONTYPES